hbctraining/Training-modules/Advanced_visualization/README.md

 Duration: 3 hour workshop (~3 hours of trainer-led time)
 ---

-## Plotting in R
+## Visualization in R

 ### Description
-This repository has teaching materials for a **3 hour**, hands-on **Advanced visualization** workshop led at a moderate pace.
+This repository has teaching materials for a **3 hour**, hands-on **Visualization in R** workshop led at a relaxed pace.
 The workshop will give participants an overview of the basics of the R package, ggplot2, for the generation of publication-worthy figures.
-Participants will also use several R packages (ggrepel, pheatmap, etc.) for learning how to change from a wide data format to a long data format for plotting purposes, how to label and/or repel individual data points on a scatter plot, and how to create heatmaps and volcano plots.
+Participants will also use several R packages (ggrepel, pheatmap, etc.) for more advanced plotting methods, such as learning how to change from a wide data format to a long data format for plotting purposes, how to label and/or repel individual data points on a scatter plot, and how to create heatmaps and volcano plots.

 ### Learning Objectives